 This is our third Christmas away from the family I grew up with in Australia, and that alone can be tough emotionally.
 So recharging, and sharing some love and quality time, is important to both of us.

 First off, there was a pillow menu which I just loved.
-Also a fabulous Lavazza coffee machine; shoe cleaning and laundry kit; safe; decadent toiletries; towelling embossed robes and soft slippers; bottle still water and more.
+Also, a fabulous Lavazza coffee machine; shoe cleaning and laundry kit; safe; decadent toiletries; toweling embossed robes and soft slippers; bottle still water and more.

 Explorason had a bit of an accident outside when we arrived jumping about in excitement – he hit his chin and scraped the skin off.
 Time for a rest for him, and perfect timing with a lovely fruit platter and wine delivered to our room.
 We felt so special.

-While Explorason rested, I unpacked our clothes away into our spacious suite – there were so a great amount of storage.
+While Explorason rested, I unpacked our clothes away into our spacious suite – there was a great amount of storage.
 There was parking available on the premises, and I felt so safe that our items remaining in the vehicle would be secure for our stay.

 Explorason was so thrilled when he found out there was a PS3 available for our suite too.
 It was just the thing to keep him entertained.
 It is also one thing he misses out on with our constant travel.

 It was time to head downstairs and explore.
 Being in the lead up to Christmas, the entire property was beautifully decorated.
 Outside was a huge Santa, and there were so many stunning Christmas lights adorning the plants, buildings, and perimeter of the property.
 Inside were lovely Christmas trees, and it gave the place a nostalgic feel for this season.

 Explorason received a pleasant surprise when we popped around the corner at the back of this fireplace.

 There was a Kids Club and activities.
 He sat straight down and painted a wonderful Christmas Tree Candle Holder.
 He was so delighted with his efforts, and the assistant was patient, talented and friendly – and had great English.